Table Of Contents

 What’s The Difference?

-On the surface, chargeback and showback sound very similar.
-Both can be effective ways to encourage each department to be accountable for their own resource usage.
+On the surface, chargeback and showback appear to be very similar.
+Both can be effective ways to encourage each department to be accountable for its own resource usage.

 As you might expect, the results you can expect from each approach are very different.